Timrava: Biography

 She was born into the family of Paul Slančík, a Lutheran pastor and one of the co-founders of Matica Slovenská.
 She had ten siblings of whom six survived to adulthood.
-At fifteen, she briefly attended a public boarding school at Banská Bystrica, otherwise her education took place entirely at home, where she lived until her father's death in 1909.
+At fifteen, she briefly attended a public boarding school at Banská Bystrica.
+Otherwise she was home schooled for most of her early life.
+She lived with her father until his death in 1909.

 Although she made several attempts to leave, she had little success finding a job.
 For three months, she was a companion to a wealthy widow in Dolný Kubín, and later became the caretaker of collections at the Slovak National Museum in Martin, but this also lasted only for a short time.
 After her father's death, she moved in with her mother, near her twin brother's rectory in the village of Ábelová, two miles west of Polichno.
 While at Martin, she had made the acquaintance of Elena Maróthy-Šoltésová, a member of the Slovak women's movement, who encouraged her to be a writer.
 Royalties, however, were slim and she was forced to take a position as a kindergarten teacher; a post she held from 1919-1929, when she retired.

 Her small pension was not sufficient and the royalties from her writing didn't increase, so she moved to Lučenec in 1945, to live with relatives.
 In 1947, she was awarded the title of "National Artist".